bravo3/image-manager/README.md

 Image Manager
 =============
 A PHP 5.4 image manager intended for cloud use.
 This image manager is designed to be low-level and work with 'keys' - not directly attach to an entity.

 Features
 --------
 * Easily push and pull images to any remote filesystem (eg Amazon S3)
 * Request an image with specific dimensions - allow the manager to transparently create & store this variation
 * Request that an image dimension exists (will be created if it doesn't), allowing for the storage device to be used as a CDN end-point
-* Use a caching service (PSR-6 compliant) to maintain a knowledge base of image dimensions available to improve performance
+* Use a caching service to maintain a knowledge base of image dimensions available to improve performance
 * Load & save images from memory or a file
 * Convert image format & quality with ease
+* Customisable encoders
+* GD and Imagick support
+* PDF support (via Imagick)

 Examples
 --------
 ### Storing an image

     // Use the local filesystem as a fake remote (replace with S3, etc)